How to Tell if Someone Is High on Marijuana?

 Expand list

 Wondering how to tell if someone is high on weed?
 Recognizing the signs is crucial in today's marijuana-friendly landscape.
-Join Avenues Recovery, a trusted rehab resource, to explore the common behaviors associated with marijuana use, understand how people act when high, and what high people look like.
+Join Avenues Recovery, a trusted rehab resource, to explore the common behaviors associated with marijuana use, understand how people act when high, and what a high person looks like.

 What is Marijuana?